Oliver-Tommy/TabVault/README.md

 ### User View - Unregistered
 - When a user is unregistered, they have access to all tabs, with the ability to search, fully navigate and download.
+- However, the user is unable to leave a review, or access the bookmarking page and feature.

 ### Reviews
 - When a user is logged in, they can submit a review for each tab, with a 1-5 star rating and additional text.
-This
+- The star ratings are stored for each tab, and they are aggregated and averaged, then displayed to the user.

 ### Navigation bar
-Logge
+- When a user isn't logged in, the navigation bar displays options to login and register.
+- When a user is logged in, only the logout option appears.
+- The navbar is fully responsive, with a dropdown appearing on tablet-sized screens and smaller.
+- The users login status is displayed.

 ### Search bar
+- The navigation bar has a search bar present, which allows users to search for the tab title, artist, and genre.

 ### Bookmark Feature

-### Review aggregation
+- When logged in, and viewing a tab_detail page, the user can either add or remove the tab to their 'bookmarks'.
+- The user can access their bookmarked tabs, using the bookmarked tabs button on the navigation bar.
+- In the bookmarked_tabs page, the user's bookmarked tabs are displayed.

 ### View count
+- When a user visits a particular tab_detail page, the view count increments by 1.

 ## Technologies & Languages Used